Large language model: Energy demands

 The energy demands of LLMs have grown along with their size and capabilities.
 Data centers that enable LLM training require substantial amounts of electricity.
 Much of that electricity is generated by non-renewable resources that create greenhouse gases and contribute to climate change.

-Nuclear power and geothermal energy are two options tech companies are exploring to meet the sizable energy demands of LLM training.
-The significant expense of investing in geothermal solutions has led to major shale producers like Chevron and Exxon Mobil advocating for tech companies to use electricity produced via natural gas to fuel their large energy demands.
+According to a study by Luccioni, Jernite and Strubell (2024), simple classification tasks performed by AI models consume on average 0.002 to 0.007 Wh per prompt (about 9% of a smartphone charge for 1,000 prompts).
+Text generation and text summarization each require around 0.05 Wh per prompt on average, while image generation is the most energy-intensive, averaging 2.91 Wh per prompt.
+The least efficient image generation model used 11.49 Wh per image, roughly equivalent to half a smartphone charge.

+Denial of service due to scraping

+Web scraping is used to gather training data for LLMs.
+This produces large volumes of traffic which has led to denial-of-service issues with many websites.
+The situation has been described as "a DDoS on the entire internet" and in some cases scrapers make up the majority of traffic to a site.

+AI web crawlers may bypass the methods that are usually used to block web scrapers, such as robots.txt files, blocking user-agents and filtering suspicious traffic.
+Website operators have resorted to novel methods such as AI tarpits, but some fear that tarpits will only worsen the burden on servers.

 Mental health

 Clinical and mental health contexts present emerging applications alongside significant safety concerns.
 Research and social media posts suggest that some individuals are using LLMs to seek therapy or mental health support.
 In early 2025, a survey by Sentio University found that nearly half (48.7%) of 499 U.S. adults with ongoing mental health conditions who had used LLMs reported turning to them for therapy or emotional support, including help with anxiety, depression, loneliness, and similar concerns.
 LLMs can produce hallucinations—plausible but incorrect statements—which may mislead users in sensitive mental health contexts.
 Research also shows that LLMs may express stigma or inappropriate agreement with maladaptive thoughts, reflecting limitations in replicating the judgment and relational skills of human therapists.
 Evaluations of crisis scenarios indicate that some LLMs lack effective safety protocols, such as assessing suicide risk or making appropriate referrals.

+Researchers have raised concerns that frequent use of large language models could weaken critical thinking.